ZJU-DAILY/CollaborEM/README.md

 The dataset configurations can be found in ``configs.json``.

-## Training with CollaborER
+## Training with CollaborEM

 Download and unzip [preprocessed data](https://drive.google.com/file/d/13UvUh8RMlm28WCoubXIJC9q9NMtMW2yU/view?usp=sharing).

-To train the matching model with CollaborER:
+To train the matching model with CollaborEM:
 ```
 python run_all.py
 ```